AdobeDocs/commerce-php/src/pages/developer/components/web-api/services.md

       <td>
          The HTTP method and web resource through which to access the route.
          The HTTP method is GET.
-         The resource is `/V1/customerGroups/:id`.
-Users must substitute a customer ID for the `id` template parameter.
+         The resource is /V1/customerGroups/:id.
+Users must substitute a customer ID for the id template parameter.
       </td>
    </tr>
    <tr>